Engineering

 See the Bachelor of Engineering with Honours for the compulsory courses in the degree.

-After the first year in the degree, called the Intermediate Year, students will specialise in an Engineering discipline for the following three years of the degree, called the Professional Years.
+After the first year, you will specialise in an Engineering discipline for the following three years of the degree:

-The professional years will focus your learning on knowledge and skills that are relevant to your chosen Engineering discipline through a combination of lectures, laboratory work, and field classes.
-In the second and third professional years you will have the option of choosing courses which concentrate on a particular field (or fields) within your chosen Engineering discipline.
+These three years will focus your learning on knowledge and skills that are relevant to your chosen Engineering discipline through a combination of lectures, laboratory work, and field classes.
+In the third and fourth years, you will have the option of choosing courses which concentrate on a particular field (or fields) within your chosen Engineering discipline.

 Engineering minors

-Some of the engineering disciplines have a minor subject available that students can also choose to complete:
+Some of the engineering disciplines have a minor subject available that you can also choose to complete:

 Practical work

 Before graduating with the Bachelor of Engineering with Honours you must complete 800 hours (approx. 100 days) of practical work in the engineering industry.
-This includes a compulsory zero-fees work placement course during the First Professional Year, and further practical work normally carried out during the summer breaks of the following professional years.
+This includes a compulsory zero-fees work placement course during the second year, and further practical work normally carried out during the summer breaks of the following years.

-You are also required to carry out a workshop training course or a site safety course during the First Professional Year.
+You are also required to carry out a workshop training course or a site safety course during the second year.
 These courses will vary depending on your Engineering discipline, and aim to prepare you in the use of common tools and equipment that you are likely to need for your practical work in industry.

 You must also hold a University-approved first aid certificate while enrolled in the Bachelor of Engineering with Honours.